Global stable splittings of Stiefel manifolds: Some linear algebra

 \section{Some linear algebra}

 The purpose of this appendix is to provide detailed proofs of the linear algebra facts used in the main part of this paper.
 We set things up so that everything works simultaneously over the fields $\mR$ and $\mC$ and over the skew-field $\mH$ of quaternions.
 Linear algebra over the quaternions comes with some additional caveats, many due to the non-commutativity of the multiplication.
-So I felt the need to justify that the relevant arguments can indeed be adapted to the quaternions situation.
+So I felt the need to justify that the relevant arguments can indeed be adapted to the quaternion situation.
 I make absolutely no claim to originality for anything in this appendix.
-If during the peer reviewing process a referee insists that the material in this appendix is too trivial, I am willing to honor the tradition in the subject, remove the appendix from the published version of this paper, and declare the proofs as exercises to the reader.

 Throughout this appendix, we will let $\mK$ denote one of the three skew-fields $\mR$, $\mC$ or $\mH$.
 A $\mK$-vector space is a right $\mK$-module.
 Given two $\mK$-vector spaces $V$ and $W$, we write $\Hom_\mK(V,W)$ for the $\mR$-vector space of right $\mK$-linear maps.
 For $\mK=\mC$ one can make $\Hom_\mC(V,W)$ a $\mC$-vector space by pointwise scalar multiplication, but we will not use this structure.
 Due to the non-commutativity of the quaternions, for $\mK=\mH$ there is no natural way to endow $\Hom_\mH(V,W)$ with an $\mH$-action.